 Scammers send fake text messages to trick you into giving them your personal information — things like your password, account number, or Social Security number.
 If they get that information, they could gain access to your email, bank, or other accounts.
 Or they could sell your information to other scammers.

-Scammers also send fake messages that say they have some information about your account or a transaction.
-The scammers may
+Scammers also send fake messages that say they have information about your account or a transaction.
+Scammers might

-- send you a fake package delivery notification
+- send you a package delivery notification — but it’s fake

 The messages might ask you to give some personal information — like how much money you make, how much you owe, or your bank account, credit card, or Social Security number — to claim your gift or pursue the offer.
-Or they may tell you to click on a link to learn more about the issue.
-Some links may take you to a spoofed website that looks real but isn’t.
-If you log in, the scammers can then steal your user name and password.
+Or they might tell you to click on a link to learn more about the issue.
+Some links might take you to a spoofed website that looks real but isn’t.
+If you log in, the scammers then might steal your username and password.

-Other messages may install harmful malware on your phone that steals your personal information without you realizing it.
+Other messages might install harmful malware on your phone that steals your personal or financial information without you realizing it.

-If you get a text message that you weren’t expecting and it asks you to give some personal information, don’t click on any links.
+If you get a text message you weren’t expecting and it asks you to give some personal or financial information, don’t click on any links.
 Legitimate companies won’t ask for information about your account by text.

 If you think the message might be real, contact the company using a phone number or website you know is real.
 Not the information in the text message.

-There are many ways you can filter unwanted text messages or stop them before they reach you.
+There are many ways to filter unwanted text messages or stop them before they reach you:

 On your phone